hank-ai/darknet/README.md

     darknet detector -map -dont_show train animals.data animals.cfg
 ~~~

 Be patient.
-The best weights will be stored in `animals_best.weights`.
+The best weights will be saved as `animals_best.weights`.
 And the progress of training can be observed by viewing the `chart.png` file.

 # Other Tools and Links

 * To manage your Darknet/YOLO projects, annotate images, verify your annotations, and generate the necessary files to train with Darknet, [see DarkMark](https://github.com/stephanecharette/DarkMark).
-* For a robust alternative CLI to Darknet, to use image tiling, for object tracking in your videos, or for a commercial C++ API to Darknet, [see DarkHelp](https://github.com/stephanecharette/DarkHelp).
+* For a robust alternative CLI to Darknet, to use image tiling, for object tracking in your videos, or for a robust C++ API that can easily be used in commercial applications, [see DarkHelp](https://github.com/stephanecharette/DarkHelp).
 * See if [the Darknet/YOLO FAQ](https://www.ccoderun.ca/programming/darknet_faq/) can help answer your questions.
 * See the many tutorial and example videos on [Stéphane's YouTube channel](https://www.youtube.com/c/StephaneCharette/videos)
 * If you have a support question or want to chat with other Darknet/YOLO users, [join the Darknet/YOLO discord server](https://discord.gg/zSq8rtW).

 # Roadmap

-Last updated 2023-08-30:
+Last updated 2023-11-17:

 ## Short-term goals